Skip to content

 Rose

-Colors in Figma are published from Stylus Design Tokens and should be available by default in Figma files within the Scribe workspace.
+Colors in Figma are published from Stylus Design System and should be available by default in Figma files within the Scribe workspace.